Databazator/CibetkyGameJam2025/Notes/CibetkyGamejam2025/Items/Keywords/regain.md

-- how many HP the player regains at the end of a level
+- how max many HP the player regains at the end of a level